khilang/khi/README.md

 - is simple; There are no complex rules.
 - is concise and has low syntax noise.

+## Status

+The language is complete, but we will wait some time before finalizing it, in case some unknown future use cases needs support.
+However, only small changes and additions will be made at this point, such as:

+- Minor syntax changes.
+- Small additions, such as more flags for text blocks.
+- Elaboration on or changes to semantics.
+- Clarifications, such as detailed specification of allowed and disallowed Unicode characters.

 ## Links

 - [**Khi**](https://github.com/khilang/khilang)**:**